skykosiner/School-work/bioligy/revision.md

 * Don't talk about breathing in the answer, respiration is not breathing
 * Don't say anything about creating, or producing energy
 * Respiration is a chemical process that takes place in the cells
-* Energy is realised by glucose
+* Energy is realized by glucose

 Respiration is a cellular process by which energy is released from glucose in the presence of oxygen.
 Respiration is the processes that gives you energy.
-There is two forms of respiration.
+There are two forms of respiration.
 Aerobic respiration, this occurs when there is oxygen.
 Anaerobic respiration, this occurs when there is a lack of oxygen